tobiasmcnulty/kube-demo/README.rst

 If you're quick enough, you might notice the ``cm-acme-http-solver`` that was created automatically by ``cert-manager`` to solve the Let's Encrypt challenge.
-The pod will be torn down again once the certificate is issued (or if the pod sticks around, that might indicate a problem).
+The pod will disappear once the certificate is issued (or if the pod sticks around, that might indicate a problem).

 Finally, navigate to https://YOUR_USER_NAME.kubedemo.caktus-built.com in your browser.